 Diane L. Yetter is the “Sales Tax Nerd TM” as well as a strategist, advisor, speaker and author in the field of sales and use tax.
 She is president and founder of YETTER Tax, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, which offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter

 As vice president of regulatory analysis and design at Sovos, Chuck Maniace lives and breathes tax.
 For him, job No. 1 is ensuring Sovos customers remain fully compliant as rates, rules and requirements change around them.
-When Chuck signed up to become an indirect tax expert nearly 20 years ago, he had no preconceived notions about his work garnering significant public attention.
+When Chuck signed up to become an indirect tax expert more than 20 years ago, he had no preconceived notions about his work garnering significant public attention.
 Today, Chuck is a respected industry voice routinely appearing in publications such as the Wall Street Journal, Forbes, and Bloomberg.
 He has been listed among Accounting Today’s Top 100 Most Influential people for four years.More About Charles Maniace

 The U.S. Supreme Court’s decision in South Dakota v.
 Wayfair was a game changer for essentially any business making sales.
 Following the decision, waves of companies had to comply with new economic nexus rules and register to collect and remit tax in new states.